Who's the Sharp Objects killer? The top theories, broken down

 "I like to keep on you, Amma.
 Just know I always got an eye on you," he told the young Crellin in Episode 6, all while checking how she smeared herself with tanning oil.
 "It'll be your day soon."

 You could say a suspect who's brought to light two episodes before the show's finale never ends up being the real killer.
-Plus, I, for one, believe John really loved his sister and don't see him getting rid of her.
+Plus, I, for one, believe John really loved his sister.
 Camille seems to agree.
 Still, Ann Nash did have a beef of some sort with Natalie.
 And John looks like the overprotective older brother.

+But then there's this exchange with Camille: "I want to rape them but I won't let myself because I can't control it.
+So I'll kill them instead.
+It destroys the desire," he half jokes, half not when Camille asks him to tell her if he killed Ann and Natalie.
+How many stories can he tell?

 Ashley Wheeler, aka Jackie O